shegoj/Linux_Essentials/B_Lecture.md

 ---

-###  Task 1: File creation and Manipulation with VIM/VI: You have been asked by a senior admininstrator to provide the following information of a Linux server
+###  Task 1: File creation and Manipulation with VIM/VI: You have been asked by a senior admininstrator to perform the following tasks
 - create a file [ config.txt ] using vi/vim with the following content: " This is a simple config file created using vim"
 - Add a second line to the file : "Config file is now created and saved"
 - Add a line between first ad second line with this content:  "Config file has been cehcked for errors"